 Liquidity constraints might weaken the prices over a long period.
 The real estate developer community is positive yet very cautious.
 Mass vaccination drives are a prime reason for this positivity.

-The real estate industry is closely knit with the construction industry making it another reason for their losses.
-The increase in costs in the construction arenas has also hampered real estate sales during the pandemic.
+The real estate industry is closely knit with the construction industry, adding another reason for their losses.
+The increase in costs in the construction arena has also hampered real estate sales during the pandemic.